Purpose: Develops quadriceps along front area of thigh.

 How to do it:

-- Stand in front of a low step or curb.
+- Position yourself facing a low step or curb.

 - Step back down one foot at a time.